anif001/System-Design-Notes/basics/04-Capacity_Estimation.md

 ---

 # Interview Answer
-Capacity Estimation is the process of calculating the infrastructure requirements of a system such as traffic, storage, bandwidth, and servers based on expected load to build scalable and reliable systems.
+Capacity Estimation is the process of calculating the infrastructure requirements of a system such as traffic, storage, bandwidth, and servers based on expected load to build scalable and reliable systems